 - 2 What to do in Piazza Navona + How to make the most of your visit

 - 3 What to see and do near Piazza Navona

 - 4 How to enjoy your visit to Piazza Navona

-- Where to stay near Piazza Navona
+- 5 Where to Eat Near Piazza Navona

 One of the unmissable landmarks in Rome whether it’s your first trip or not, knowing some Piazza Navona facts makes it even more interesting to visit.
-This way, you won’t just be staring at the stunning Baroque masterpieces, but you can look at them under a new perspective and with a more expert eye.
+This way, you won’t just be staring at the stunning Baroque masterpieces, but you can look at them from a new perspective and with a more expert eye.

 It was built on a stadium

 The first thing you might notice once you reach Piazza Navona is its oval shape.
 The reason behind this design is that it was built on top of the Domitian Stadium around 86 AD.
 Emperor Domitian decided to build this stadium to introduce Greek-style games to Rome, even though Romans didn’t like them as they found them immoral and preferred the gory shows of the Colosseum.

 It’s one of Rome’s most beautiful piazzas